Osman Kavala: Council of Europe takes action against Turkey | DW | 03.12.2021

 The Council of Europe (COE) said Friday it will notify Turkey of its intention to launch "infringement proceedings" against the country over its failure to release philanthropist Osman Kavala in line with a European Court of Human Rights (ECHR) ruling.

-In 2019, the European Court of Human Rights ordered Ankara to free Kavala , the COE said in a statement.
+The decision, announced in a statement from the pan-European rights body, comes after a Turkish court last week ruled to keep Kavala in prison, ignoring repeated pressure from the West.

-The COE has, therefore, triggered a procedure used only once before in the organization's history.
+In 2019, the European Court of Human Rights said Kavala's jailing for four years without conviction was political and called on Ankara to free him.

-Last week, a Turkish court ruled to keep Kavala in prison, extending his four-year detention without conviction.
+The COE has triggered a procedure used only once before in the organization's history, which could theoretically see Turkey expelled from the body, but only after an exhaustive multi-stage process.

-The businessman, activist and philanthropist was arrested in October 2017, accused of having links to the Gulen movement, which Ankara has labeled a terrorist group.
+Kavala, a businessman, activist and philanthropist, was arrested in October 2017, accused of having links to the Gulen movement, which Ankara has labeled a terrorist group.

 He has become a symbol for his supporters of the sweeping crackdown Erdogan unleashed after the failed revolt.

-Kavala denies the charges and has hit back at the president's "insulting and defamatory statements" when he has not yet been convicted.
+Kavala denies the charges and has hit back at the president's "insulting and defamatory statements" before he has even been convicted.

 After previously attending the hearings in Istanbul's main court via video link from his prison cell on the city's outskirts, the activist says he had lost faith in a fair trial.